Former NFL quarterback Trent Dilfer will soon be on Lipscomb Academy’s payroll.

 “There’s a lot that we loved about [coming to Lipscomb],” Dilfer said.

-Dilfer, a first-round pick out of Fresno State in 1994, spent time as a starter and backup for five NFL teams — the Tampa Bay Buccaneers, Baltimore Ravens, Seattle Seahawks, Cleveland Browns and San Francisco 49ers.
+A former first-round pick out of Fresno State in 1994, Dilfer spent time as a starter and backup for five NFL teams — the Tampa Bay Buccaneers, Baltimore Ravens, Seattle Seahawks, Cleveland Browns and San Francisco 49ers.

-The highlight of Dilfer’s NFL career came when he helped the Baltimore Ravens defeat the New York Giants by a score of 34-7 in Super Bowl XXXV in 2001.
+The highlight of Dilfer’s NFL career came when he helped the Baltimore Ravens defeat the New York Giants 34-7 in Super Bowl XXXV in 2001.
 The 6-foot-4 California native appeared in 130 career games and threw for 20,518 yards and 113 touchdowns over his 14-season career.

 “The people that have had a football journey like mine understand that the game part of it is awesome,” Dilfer said.
 “But it’s what it does to your soul, your core, and the people you play with that is so much bigger than what happens between the lines.”